 Steven Kotin Consulting Senior Manager Change Healthcare Consulting Services

-Steven Kotin is a consulting senior manager with Change Healthcare Consulting Services.
-With over 20 years of experience in the healthcare industry, he specializes in strategic planning and leadership of core system replacements and other large-scale projects for healthcare organizations.
+Steven Kotin has more than 20 years of experience in the healthcare industry.
+He specializes in strategic planning and the leadership of core-system replacements and other large-scale projects for healthcare organizations.